ghsioux/ghsioux.github.io/_posts/2023-02-21-multi-cloud-deployment-actions-oidc.md

     types: [published]
 ```

 The workflow will be triggered manually or when a release is published.
 I'm working alone on this project, but let's imagine more complex scenario where multiple people collaborate.
-As a repository administrator, I'd likely need to restrict __i)__ who can trigger/re-run the workflow (e.g. only admin), and __ii__) which tags (and thus associated releases) are allowed to be deployed.
+As a repository administrator, I would possibly want to restrict __i)__ who can trigger/re-run the workflow (e.g. only admin), and __ii__) which tags (and thus associated releases) are allowed to be deployed.

 That's why I've added a few checks in the first job of the workflow to ensure that: